UCL/ucl_software_carpentry/git/git_instructions.md

 The purpose of this exercise is to learn how to use Git to manage program code you write, not simple text website content, but we'll just use these text files instead of code for now, so as not to confuse matters with trying to learn version control while thinking about programming too.

-On the second day of the bootcamp, you should use the version control tools you learn today as you work on that day's exercises.
+In later parts of the bootcamp, you could use the version control tools you learn today as you work on that day's exercises.

 Markdown
 --------